401ode/Flask-Timesheets/README.md

 # TODO
 - Move to PostgreSQL for Heroku purposes.
-- Add allocations model.
+- Create allocations model.
-- Update Data Models for users, etc.
+- Update Data Models for:
+    - Agency
+    - User
-- 12-Factor-ize, particurly for ENV variables.
+- 12-Factor-ize, particularly for ENV variables.
+- Remove raw sql queries in favor of pee-wee or SQLAlchemy
+- Break out Documentation for Docker Dev v.
+Non-Docker Dev
+-

-# High-Level Object Design
+# High-Level Object Design (Not Yet Fully Implemented)

 - Users / Employees:
 	- Initial Import from Payroll System of: